catzy007/catzy007.github.io/blog/posts/2019-09-13-running-macos-on-any-linux-machine/index.md

 runs on virtual computer inside a linux machine.
 Okay enough talk, lets do this.

 But i have to warn you that MacOS is not a lightweight operating system.
-And running it inside virtual machine mean that it need more resource than usual than running it on bare metal.
-So make sure your hardware is capable.
+And running it inside virtual machine mean that it need more resource than running it on bare metal.
+So make sure your hardware is capable enough.
 Some newer version of MacOS need processor with AVX instruction set to run properly make sure your processor is supported.
 For reference here's my spec
 ```